HostStatus DataSource

 If you receive a host down alert, but the host is not down, access the Collector Debug Facility and try one of the following primary courses of action:

-• Check network connectivity from the Collector to the host.
-Issue the !ping command from the collector debug interface.
-If the !ping command reports 0 packets returned, get the IP address of the Collector by issuing the !ipaddress command.
-If you can manually ping from the command line using the same addresses or names, then this is indicative of a bug.
+• Check the network connectivity from the Collector to the host by running the !ping command from the Collector debug interface.
+If the ping reports 0 packets returned, get the IP address of the Collector by running the !ipaddress command.
+If you can manually ping from the command line using the same IP address or domain names, then this indicates a bug.

 In This Article